hkust-vgd/scanobjectnn/README.md

 Documentation on code structure coming soon!

 ## Pre-trained Models
-Pre-trained will be released soon!
+Pre-trained models will be released soon!

 ## References
 Our released code heavily based on each methods original repositories as cited below: